Fx64b/skool-loom-dl/README.md

 ## Disclaimer

+> [!CAUTION]
-**This tool is provided for educational and legitimate purposes only.** It is designed to help users download their own videos or content they have explicit permission to download.
+> **This tool is provided for educational and legitimate purposes only.**

+It is designed to help users download their own videos or content they have explicit permission to download.
 Please respect copyright laws and terms of service:

 - Only download videos you have the right to access and save
 - Do not use this tool to bypass paywalls or access unauthorized content